 With that said, it is important to remember that you get what you pay for in terms of a lawyer.
 There are certainly lawyers out there who will take on a case for a minimal fee…but you could be left with a minimal effort on their part to defend your case.
 With sex crimes, your life and liberty are on the line.
 For cases involving criminal sexual conduct and sex issues, it is critical to hire an attorney that has experience representing clients accused of sex crimes and has adequate time to prepare your case.
 Hiring a law firm that charges less and takes on every case that walks through the door could mean jeopardy for your future.

-The Law Offices of Shannon M. Smith does accept Mastercard, Visa, Discover & American Express.
+The Smith Blythe, PC does accept Mastercard, Visa, Discover & American Express.